merryvj/arena-explorer/README.md

 ![image](https://github.com/merryvj/arena-explorer/assets/41601131/74837ead-ef85-4167-bf40-481c30fa9394)

 When I use Are.na to collect ideas and other fragments, I want to organize ideas in relation to each other.
-This project is a baby step in trying to build tooling to support my personal workflows on the web.
+This project is a baby step in trying to build tooling to support my personal wanderings on the web.

 ### Features